 The decision to close schools in School District 68 (Nanaimo-Ladysmith) due to inclement weather is made by the Superintendent.
 The decision is announced over the local radio stations CKVW (The Wave) 102.3 FM or CHWF (The Wolf) 106.9 FM beginning at 6:45 a.m.
-We request that students and parents listen to the radio for this information rather than call the school.
+Parents will also receive a phone call, text message or email notification from the School District 68 school messenger service.
+We request that students and parents listen to the radio or check emails for this information rather than call the school.

 “In Days” During Severe Weather

 A school day is full for young people and definite breaks in their classroom studies are very important.
 Therefore, all youngsters are encouraged to go outside during recess and before eating lunch.
 It is very important that students have the opportunity to get some fresh air, the chance to exercise and the chance to be with friends of their own choosing.

 On rare occasions, the Principal and staff will declare extreme rainy or snowy days “In Days”.

 Children at times require prescription drugs while they are at school.
 Please do not allow children to carry and leave drugs at school.
 Anything of this type should be given by the parent to the office.
 Arrangements can be made for the office staff to administer drugs to children, but it involves parents completing a student medication form, which you may request from the school office.
 We do not dispense any drugs without having this form completed and on file under any circumstances and this includes Aspirin or Tylenol.

 Students with communicable diseases are expected to be kept home until they are no longer contagious.
 A very informative pamphlet, Understanding Communicable Diseases, published by the Ministry of Health, is available from the local Public Health Unit.